 issues.
 Support groups can help you, your child, and your family.
 Ask your child’s

 healthcare provider about support groups in your area.

 When should I call my child's healthcare provider?

-Call your child’s healthcare provider if your child’s hemangioma or vascular malformation
+Call your child’s healthcare provider right away if your child’s hemangioma or vascular

 Key points about hemangiomas and vascular malformations